leostera/hotstuff/README.md

 my/website λ touch pages/site sections/site
 ```

-And you can run `hotstuff` to compile the website using the same tree structure
+And you can run `hotstuff build` to compile the website using the same tree
-under a `_public` folder:
+structure under a `_public` folder:

 ```sh
 my/website λ hotstuff build